Amulet-Games/UnityBackendCourse-Code-Repository/README.md

-# UnityBackendCourse-Code-Repository
+# UnitySqlDatabaseCourse-Code-Repository

-Open-Source Code from my result of Austin Patkos's "Unity + SQL Databases Course".<br/>
+Open-Source Code from my result of Austin Patkos's "Unity + SQL Databases...
+Course".<br/>

 **About:** <br/>
 A course project that teaches how to use MySql, Php and Json in Unity to create User Registeration, Login and Leaderboard.<br/>